 The City of DeKalb, Voluntary Action Center (VAC), and Northern Illinois University (NIU) have been working together to restructure several TransVAC and Huskie Line bus routes in order to provide a better coordinated and on-time bus route system for the DeKalb metropolitan area, per the 2017 Transit Develop Plan published by the DeKalb Sycamore Area Transportation Study (DSATS).
 In addition, a coordinated public transit fare system has been developed.
-This memo identifies the major changes to the public transit system and addresses the most Frequently Asked Questions (FAQ) during the public comment period.
+These changes will be going into effect Monday, August 20, 2018.

-- Riders will be able to remain on the same bus to ride both Routes 16 and 17.
-The Route number will automatically change at the Holmes Student Center bus stop.
+Riders will be able to stay on the bus to transfer between Routes 16 & 17.
+The route will automatically change at the Holmes Student Center

 - Reduce Paratransit fare from $1.50 to $1.00.